craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Orcish

-People of Orcish heritage find themselves in possession of a biology that provides extreme physical recovery speeds.
+People with a heavy Orcish heritage find themselves in possession of a biology that provides extreme physical recovery speeds.
 The origins of Orcish people on Alaturmen are tied directly to [[The Assault of the Giant Dissenters]] and the Brood Shaman [[Macht]].

 - You may live up to 80 years.
 - You may weigh anywhere from 140 to 240 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
--
+- When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
+You regain the use of this feature after a short rest.

 ## Dragonborn

+People with a heavy Dragonborn heritage find themselves in possession of a near-reptilian biology.
+The origins of Dragonborn people on Alaturmen are

+## Gnoll
 ## Halfling
 ## Goliath
 ## Tabaxi